qwikifiers/qwik-ui/CODING_STANDARDS.md

 # Qwik-UI Coding Standards

+## Primitives package

+In the primitive package you put only primitive elements.
+What is a primitive element?
+A Qwik element wrapper that wraps a regular Html element and doesn't add any behavior to it in particular.
+All these elements should be implemented as [lite components](https://qwik.builder.io/docs/components/lite-components), if that is possible (for example, because Checkbox uses an inner state it isn't implemented as a lite component).

 ## Headless package CSS style

-The goal of this pack is to have a minimal style to be used at will.
+The goal of this package is to have a minimal style to be used at will.
 For the documentation of the headless components we will provide minimal examples style to show them to the end users.
+_Pay attention that classes from frameworks such as Tailwind, Daisy, Bootstrap etc. must not leak into the headless package_.

 ## Coding practices